 Learn about additional requirements for all nonpublic and charter schools in NYC.

-Restaurants may still provide curbside pick-up or delivery of food orders after 10 p.m., but they cannot take alcohol orders.
+Restaurants may still provide curbside pick-up or delivery of food orders after the required closing time, but they cannot take alcohol orders.
 The State Liquor Authority will issue further guidance for licensees.

 General FAQs for Employers and Employees